ashishra0/Beer_vendor_training_app/README.md

 ## Requirement

-- Calculate total cost of each user's orders
+- Calculate total cost of each user's orders.
-- Calculate total payment for each user
+- Calculate total payment for each user.
-- Calculate what each user owes
+- Calculate what each user owes.
-- Return a JSON string in required format
+- Return a JSON string in required format.

 ## Running and testing